 PAIN RECEPTORS AND HEADACHE

-You feel pain when various structures of your head are inflamed or irritated.
+Pain occurs when different structures in your head become inflamed or irritated.
 These structures include:

 The muscles and skin of the head